 Jay B Gaskill

 Attorney at Law

-Militant, bloody-minded Islamist fundamentalism is to be distinguished from the tamer and more humane versions of that faith.
-But war is to be distinguished from peace, and armed enemies and their support systems are to be distinguished from friends and allies.
-The question of “moderate Islam” resurfaces in the discussions of terrorism and jihad whether we want to address it or not.
+Of course, the militant, bloody-minded Islamist fundamentalism is to be distinguished from the tamer and more humane versions of that faith.
+As war is to be distinguished from peace, armed militant Islamist regimes and their support systems are to be distinguished from allies.
+The question of “moderate Islam” resurfaces in the discussions of terrorism and jihad whether we choose to address it or not.

 Once upon a time, a Prophet emerged on the world stage, long after the Hebrew prophets of the Torah and just half a millennium after the appearance of Jesus.
 The 21st century followers of that Prophet number about 1.6 billion souls.
 For context, the total world population is roughly seven billion, of which roughly three billion are Jews and Christians, one billion are secular, and the rest are affiliated with various non-Abrahamic religions.

 Those of us who live in the hip, tolerant secular cultures - whatever our personal spiritual beliefs and religious affiliations, are a minority group.
 Today, during the post-moon landing, pre-Star Trek period of Homo sapiens, some of this Prophet’s latter-day followers have launched a holy war against modernity itself.
 Five US Presidents proceeded as if this war did not concern us or directly threaten us (Carter, Reagan, Bush I, Clinton, Bush II), until the fifth was rudely awakened on September 11th, 2001.
 President Obama seems to have been pretending that we are not really at war and that violent elements within the Islamic cultural setting should not be identified as Islamic.